Ayms/bitcoin-transactions/README.md

 And finally, if you succeeded to sync you can prune after but you still need to run constantly the bitcoin software

+Given the size of the blockchain and number of different networks, at a certain point of time it will become impossible for people to run the full sw for each one just to have their wallet synced and be able to send transactions

 ## Implementation and Code

 This module is using [elliptic](https://github.com/indutny/elliptic) and [bs58](https://github.com/cryptocoinjs/bs58)